appff/NightShift/README.md

 *   **🛠️ Optimized for Local LLMs**: Enhanced support for models like DeepSeek, Qwen, and Llama via **Smart Tools** (`view`, `list`, `edit`).
 Advanced prompt engineering combats recency bias in local models.
 *   **📉 Lean Orchestration**: The separate Critic module has been integrated into the Brain's verification logic, reducing token overhead and eliminating agent-to-agent friction.
 *   **🧠 Cognitive Architecture**: Agents learn from past mistakes (`ReflexionMemory`) and apply rigorous structural integrity checks before declaring a mission success.
+*   **🧩 Batch Mode + Smart Hassan**: Deterministic multi-step tasks can run in a single batch, with optional safe auto-fix on failures.
 *   **🔌 MCP Support**: Seamlessly integrate external tools and memory via Model Context Protocol (Serena, Sequential Thinking, etc.).
 *   **📉 Message Efficiency**: Suppress redundant persona text in long sessions to save tokens and costs.
 *   **📋 Project-as-a-Dashboard**: Manage your entire project via `mission.yaml`.
 Statuses (`todo`, `in_progress`, `done`) update in real-time as the dashboard evolves.